Step One – Entity Purchase in

-Step Three – PRODA/CCS – Funding for parents with children in Childcare
+Step Three – CCS – Funding for parents with children in Childcare

-If the buyer has a contract in place to purchase a business, and have applied for and received their Provide number, then as soon as their Provider number is issued, they should also lodge their application for CCS funding.
+If the buyer has a contract in place to purchase a business, and has applied for and received their Provider number, then as soon as their Provider number is issued, they should also lodge their application for CCS funding.
 This application can also take 42 days or longer.

-If you are an existing Childcare operator already holding PRODA approval and operating/receiving CCS funding, then an additional form will need to be completed for the new service and set up by PRODA for funding to be received as soon as settlement has occurred.
-This form should be lodged at same time as Transfer of Service to ensure there are no delays after settlement.
+If you are an existing Child Care operator already holding an approval and operating/receiving CCS funding, then an additional form will need to be completed for the new service and set up for funding to be received as soon as settlement has occurred.

-Below is the link for an existing Child Care operator who already is PRODA approved to add their service for CCS funding.
-Please ensure as the Buyer of a Childcare Service you have this completed in advance of settlement so there is no disruption in CCS payments to parents.
+For an existing Child Care operator who already is approved to add their service for CCS funding, please ensure as the Buyer of a Childcare Service you have this completed in advance of settlement so there is no disruption in CCS payments to parents.